01 of 10

 Planning Your Route

 If you'll be driving in Mexico you will need to buy gas.
 It should be simple, right?
 Well, it's not too complicated, but there are a few details that are different from buying gas in other places.
-There is only one company that sells gas, so that's easy - no shopping around for the lowest price.
-But you should know to always check that the meter marks zero before the attendant starts to pump.
+There are a few little details you should be aware of at the gas station.
+For example, you should always check that the meter marks zero before the attendant starts to pump.
 Here are some other helpful tips to know about buying gas in Mexico.

 Encounters with the Police